EconometricInstitute/feb22012-programming-website/data/week1/2-types-in-java.md

 ```

 It all depends on what happens with the `student` and `grade` variables inside the method.
-Therefore, there is no way to tell the correct answer to this question as insufficient
+Therefore, there is no way to tell the correct answer to this question.
-information is given.

 </Solution>